ogorfti/ogorfti/README.md

 </a> -->

-I'm a software developer from **Morocco** passionate about building impactful web applications.
+I'm Osama, a software developer from **Morocco** passionate about building impactful web applications.

 <details>